tsheden11/Eleventy-Netlify/src/index.md

 layout: base.html
 title: Home
 ---

-# Welcome to Your Site
+# ✨ *Travel Bhutan with Kota Travels – Authentic Journeys, Family Values*

-This is your home page content that can be easily edited by non-technical users through the CMS admin panel at `/admin`.
+Founded in 2023 in memory of our late father, Kota Travels is a Bhutanese family-run travel agency.
+Having lived abroad and seen the world, we know there’s no place like Bhutan — and now we want the world to experience it too.

 ## What This Site Offers

-- **Easy Content Management**: Edit content through a user-friendly interface
+* **Easy Content Management**: Edit content through a user-friendly interface
-- **Custom Design**: Full control over styling and layout
+* **Custom Design**: Full control over styling and layout
-- **Fast Performance**: Static site generation for optimal speed
+* **Fast Performance**: Static site generation for optimal speed
-- **Form Integration**: Collect information from visitors seamlessly
+* **Form Integration**: Collect information from visitors seamlessly

 ## Getting Started